Proud to be a GI Jobs Military Friendly School

 - Reserve Educational Assistance Program (Chapter 1607)

-To determine your Chapter eligibility, please call 888-GI-BILL-1 and speak with a Veterans Benefits Counselor.
-Please be sure to request your Certificate of Eligibility.
-Visit the GI Bill website
+To determine your Chapter eligibility, please call 1-888-GI-BILL-1 and speak with a Veterans Benefits Counselor.
+Please be sure to request your Certificate of Eligibility for this is vital to prevent delays.
+Visit the GI Bill Website to apply and learn more about the educational benefit descriptions and payment rates.

-Information regarding Transferability of Benefits (Chapter 33 only) can be found through the follow link: Post-9/11 GI Bill: Transferability
+Information regarding transferring education benefits (Chapter 33 only) can be found through the follow link: Post-9/11 GI Bill: Transferability.

 Note: upon approval, family members may apply to use transferred benefits with the VA.
 This step should only be completed and submitted to the VA by the family member after the Department of Defense has approved the request for Transferring Benefits.